Palace of Albéniz

 The Palace of Albéniz (Palacete Albéniz, Palauet Albéniz), formerly known as the Royal Pavilion of Montjuic, is a palace located on the Montjuïc mountain, in Barcelona, Spain, that currently serves as the official residence of the Spanish royal family in the region.

-Since its construction it has been adapted to its different functions: first, as a place of representation of The Crown during the 1929 Barcelona International Exposition and, after it, as accommodation for illustrious personalities.
+Since its construction it has been adapted to its different functions: first, as a place of representation of the Crown during the 1929 Barcelona International Exposition and, after it, as accommodation for illustrious personalities.
 It has currently become the official residence of the Spanish royal family during their official stays in Catalonia.

 History

 1929 Exposition

-The palace was built for the International Exposition that took place in Barcelona in 1929.
+The palace was built for the 1929 Barcelona International Exposition.
 Contrary to popular belief, the building did not serve as a royal residence, but housed the representation of the Royal Household.
-The Royal Family used it as a resting place, for light meals and tea, as well as to receive distinguished guests who visited the exposition.
-During the event, the sovereigns resided in the Royal Palace of Pedralbes, recently built.
+The royal family used it as a resting place, for light meals and tea, as well as to receive distinguished guests who visited the exposition.
+During the event, the sovereigns resided in the recently built Royal Palace of Pedralbes.

 The design of the pavilion was carried out by the architect of the Royal House, Juan Moya Idígoras (1867–1953).
 For this reason, although the buildings in the exhibition were not characterized by their stylistic homogeneity, the building stood out because it did not follow the guidelines of the Mediterranean and Catalan architecture of most of the palaces and pavilions in the Exposition, but was closer to Bourbon tastes and the aesthetics of Royal Sites.

-The official inauguration, in the presence of King Alfonso XIII, Queen Victoria Eugenia, the infantas and other authorities, took place on 5 October 1929.
+The official inauguration, in the presence of King Alfonso XIII, Queen Victoria Eugenie of Battenberg, the infantas and other authorities, took place on 5 October 1929.